Twitter misses Q1 revenue estimates, posts better than expected user growth

 Twitter shares were flat following the announcement.

-The report comes at a precarious time for Twitter, which is in the midst of perhaps the most consequential period of its existence.
+The report comes at perhaps the most consequential period of Twitter's existence.
 In early April, Musk revealed that he took a 9.2% stake in Twitter and was set to join the company's board.
 But the mercurial CEO rebuffed the plan and began tweeting jokes about the firm.

 Fearing a hostile takeover, Twitter's board planned to adopt a poison pill that would have allowed shareholders to purchase shares of the company at a steep discount in an effort to minimize Musk's sway over the microblogging site.

-Musk, however, took a different route and filed a form with the Securities and Exchange Commission laying out his intent to purchase Twitter for $43 billion.
+Musk, however, took a different route and filed a form with the Securities and Exchange Commission laying out his intent to purchase Twitter.
 Soon after, the board agree to sell the company to Musk for $54.20 per share.

 Since then Musk has said he plans to ease content moderation on the platform raising fears that it will be inundated with hate speech and disinformation.
 Musk has also tweeted critical remarks about Twitter and its moderation decisions.